mfariacastro/mfariacastro.github.io/_pages/policy.md

 4. [Fiscal Policy and COVID-19: Insights from a Quantitative Model](https://research.stlouisfed.org/publications/economic-synopses/2020/03/27/fiscal-policy-and-covid-19-insights-from-a-quantitative-model), Economic Synopsis, 2020, No. 8

 5. [Is the COVID-19 Pandemic a Supply or a Demand Shock?](https://research.stlouisfed.org/publications/economic-synopses/2020/05/20/is-the-covid-19-pandemic-a-supply-or-a-demand-shock), Economic Synopsis, 2020, No. 31 (w./ P. Brinca and J. B. Duarte)

+6. [Mortgage Forbearance and Economic Recovery from the Pandemic](https://research.stlouisfed.org/publications/economic-synopses/2021/07/16/mortgage-forbearance-and-economic-recovery-from-the-pandemic), Economic Synopsis, 2021, No. 19 (w/ O. Wilkinson)

 ## The Regional Economist
 1. [Rising Rates Impact Borrowing Costs for the U.S. Government, Too](https://www.stlouisfed.org/publications/regional-economist/third-quarter-2018/rising-rates-borrowing-government), The Regional Economist, Third Quarter 2018 (w./ A. Bharadwaj)